 Cool season vegetables are best suited for the climate in Western Washington.
 The weather doesn’t get hot until late in the summer, making it difficult to grow heat-loving plants like melons and peppers.
-Fortunately many vegetables grow well in the cool, wet Western Washington spring and summer.
+Fortunately, there are plenty of vegetables that will grow well in the cool, wet Western Washington spring and summer.

-Lettuce is a cool-season crop and one of the easiest to grow.
+Lettuce is a cool season crop and one of the easiest to grow.
 High temperatures and too much sunlight can make lettuce taste bitter.
 Succession planting every three weeks will give you fresh lettuce throughout the season.
-Head lettuce can only be harvested once per planting, but leaf lettuce can be harvested multiple times for up to two months.
-Cut the leaves 2 inches above the soil and it will grow back.
+Head lettuce can only be harvested once per planting, but leaf lettuce can be harvested multiple times for up to two months–just cut the leaves two inches above the soil and it will grow back.

-Grow carrots in Western Washington.
-Succession planting every three weeks is ideal if you want fresh carrots throughout the season.
-Carrots like loose soil free of rocks and clumps.
+Carrots can also be grown successfully in Western Washington.
+As with lettuce, succession planting every three weeks is ideal if you want fresh carrots throughout the season.
+Carrots like loose soil that is free of rocks and clumps.
 Baby carrots can be harvested early in the season.
-In addition to the standard orange, carrots can be purple, magenta, white and yellow.
+In addition to the standard orange, carrots can be purple, magenta, white, and yellow.

-Broccoli thrives in cool weather and can even withstand frosts and freezes.
+Broccoli is a hardy vegetable that thrives in cool weather and can even withstand frosts and freezes.
 Broccoli is a member of the cabbage family.
 It can be planted in the spring before the final frost.
 Broccoli must be harvested before the flower starts to unfold, otherwise it will be bitter.